SHREYAYAS/project2/README.md

 created by shreya dubey
 This project aims to showcase the structure and content of a typical README file in a Git repository.

+It includes sections such as project description, installation instructions, usage guidelines, and contribution information.